keostrife/babyNode/README.md

 ======License?======

-Even though I still want you to give me a BUZZ when you intend to use, or play around with it, MIT, GNU GPL, ... you name it!
+Even though I still want you to give me a BUZZ when you intend to use, or play around with it,

+MIT, GNU GPL, ... you name it!
 Basically it's free for everything!
-I still expect a little bit of pride from you!
-I'm actually super proud of myself for inventing this thing regardless what you thing about it :)